msolorio/versollabs_blog/content/posts/1_authenticating_shopify.md

 ...
 ```

-The diagram below illustrates the full OAuth flow.
+Here is the full OAuth flow with Shopify.

 ![OAuth flow with authorization code grant](/images/1_authenticating_shopify/oauth_flow.png)